mark-watson/Java-AI-Book/manuscript/nlp.md

 Before we can process any text we need to break text into individual tokens.
 Tokens can be words, numbers and punctuation symbols.
 The class **Tokenizer** has two static methods, both take an input string to tokenize and return a list of token strings.
 The second method has an extra argument to specify the maximum number of tokens that you want returned:

-{lang="java",linenos=off}
+{lang="java",linenos=on}
 ~~~~~~~~
       static public List<String> wordsToList(String s)
       static public List<String> wordsToList(String s, int maxR)
 ~~~~~~~~

-In line 3, **maxR** is maximum number of tokens to return and is useful when you want to sample the first part of a very long text.
+In line 2, **maxR** is maximum number of tokens to return and is useful when you want to sample the first part of a very long text.

 The following listing shows a fragment of example code using this class with the output: